TosbackCgusBridge-Bot/CGUs-versions/Bestbuy/Privacy Policy.md

 We may also receive information about you from other sources, including third parties that help us update, expand and analyze our records and identify new customers.

 **Automated Information Collection**
 We collect information related to your interactions with our websites and apps to create a superior, personalized shopping experience, whether you are online or in our stores.
 This information includes your IP address, browsing behavior while on our site, browser and device characteristics, and referring URLs.
 This information is collected and stored using a variety of common technologies, including various types of cookies, web beacons, and tags.
+Our websites and mobile applications are not designed to respond to "do not track" requests from browsers.
 These technologies may also allow us to identify you as a particular Best Buy retail store customer when you visit our websites, and to link your activities on our websites to your interactions with us in our stores.

 To help us understand and enhance our interactions with you, we may permit web analytics and other providers to collect and process information on our websites using the technologies described above.
 We also may share personal information with those providers.
 We may have similar arrangements with interest-based advertisers.
 Interest-based advertising is covered in more detail below.